learn-co-curriculum/dsc-join-statements/README.md

 ## the using clause
 A more concise way to join the tables if the column name is identical is the using clause.
+Rather then saying on `tableA.column = tableB.column` we can simply say `using(column)`.
+Again, this only works if the column is identically named for both tables.

 ```python